Wumpf/blub/README.md

 ### Velocity Extrapolation

-Typical implementations of PIC/FLIP/APIC include a velocity extrapolation step which extends velocities from fluid cells into air cells.
+Typical implementations of PIC/FLIP/APIC include a velocity extrapolation step which extends velocities from fluid cells into air and (with some tweaks) solid cells.
 This is done in order to...
 * fix discrete [divergence](https://en.wikipedia.org/wiki/Divergence)
     * think of a falling droplet, modeled as a single fluid cell with downward velocity.
 As there's not other forces, our tiny fluid is divergence free.
 If we were to take central differences of velocity with the surrounding cells as is though we would come to a different conclusion!